manasi-sh/ISS_Assignment/Client_Server_Side/HelloWorldApp/README.md

 - Language: Java 8 (JDK 1.8)
 - Server: Apache Tomcat 9
 - IDE: Eclipse IDE (Enterprise Edition)
-- Servlet & JSP API: Jakarta EE / Java EE
+- Build Tool: Maven
+- Project Structure: Maven (with `src/main/java` and `src/main/webapp`)

 ## How to Run
-1. Import the `HelloWorldApp` folder into Eclipse (`File → Import → Existing Projects into Workspace`).
+1. Import the `HelloWorldApp` folder into Eclipse (`File → Import → Existing Maven Projects`).
-2. Add Apache Tomcat 9 to the Eclipse Servers tab.
+2. Add Apache Tomcat 9 in the `Servers` tab and configure it with the project.
 3. Right-click the project → `Run As → Run on Server`.

 ## Access Flow